Efficient Active Deep Decoding of Linear Codes using Importance Sampling

 \section{Abstract}

-The quality and quantity of data used for training greatly influence the performance and effectiveness of deep learning models.
-In the context of error correction, it is essential to generate high-quality samples that are neither excessively noisy nor entirely correct but close to the decoding region's decision boundary.
-To accomplish this objective, this paper utilizes a restricted version of a recent result on Importance Sampling (IS) distribution for fast performance evaluation of linear codes.
-The IS distribution is used over the segmented observation space and integrated with active learning.
-This combination allows for the iterative generation of samples from the shells whose acquisition functions, defined as the error probabilities conditioned on each shell, fall within a specific range.
-By intelligently sampling based on the proposed IS distribution, significant improvements are demonstrated in the performance of BCH(63,36) and BCH(63,45) codes with cycle-reduced parity-check matrices.
-The proposed IS-based-active Weight Belief Propagation (WBP) decoder shows improvements of up to 0.4dB in the waterfall region and up to 1.9dB in the error-floor region of the BER curve, over the conventional WBP.
-This approach can be easily adapted to generate efficient samples to train any other deep learning-based decoder.
+The quality and quantity of training data significantly affect deep learning model performance.
+In error correction, generating high-quality samples with minimal noise is crucial.
+This paper presents a method that combines a modified Importance Sampling (IS) distribution with active learning to generate high-quality samples.
+The suggested IS distribution generates samples iteratively from shells with error probabilities within a specific range.
+This approach enhances the performance of BCH(63,36) and BCH(63,45) codes with cycle-reduced parity-check matrices.
+The proposed IS-based-active Weight Belief Propagation (WBP) decoder improves the error-floor region by up to 1.9dB on the BER curve compared to the conventional WBP decoder.